strblr/react-stored/README.md

   // The persistent storage to be used (could be replaced with sessionStorage) :
   storage: window.localStorage,

+  // When true, real-time auto-sync is extended across all similar browser tabs
+  crossTab: false,

   // A function that should transform JSON into a string :
   serialize: JSON.stringify,